-Vincent Price, Christopher Lee, Rupert Davies, Uta Levka, Sally Geeson, Alister Williamson, Peter Arne.
+The American International Pictures (AIP) production stars Vincent Price, Christopher Lee, Rupert Davies, Uta Levka, Sally Geeson, Peter Arne, Alister Williamson and Hilary Dwyer.

 Like The Mummy (1959), The Reptile (1965) and The Ghoul (1974), the film’s story details guilt-ridden Britons paying a bitter price for their colonial crimes.
-Ostensibly part of the Edgar Allan Poe series of American International Pictures (AIP), this later film has nothing to do with Poe’s story of the same name, apart from the title.
+Ostensibly part of AIP’s Edgar Allan Poe series, this film has nothing to do with Poe’s story of the same name, apart from the title.

 The Oblong Box is a reasonably entertaining film if taken on face value.
 Hessler might not have been an imaginative filmmaker, but he was certainly an efficient one, and he keeps the pace fast and ensures that the film looks good, even if it lacks the style of its predecessors.

 “One could argue that The Oblong Box is a much more effective mystery than it is a horror film; the grim atmosphere so excellently crafted for earlier Poe-influenced works such as The Pit and the Pendulum is notably absent in The Oblong Box.
 But what this film lacks in the macabre, it more than makes up for in suspense…” 2,500 Movies Challenge

 ” …runs out of steam near the end (the climax is rather perfunctory after all the buildup it gets) but it’s entertaining while it’s rolling along and horror vets will get a kick out of Price and Lee’s work, even if they never really get to share a proper scene together.
 In short, The Oblong Box is a minor but reasonably entertaining entry in American International Pictures’ cycle of Poe adaptations…” All Movie